Edwinstowe Hall 2018

 Edwinstowe Hall n.d.

 The Mulberry Tree at Edwinstowe Hall

-We have all been round the mulberry bush, in imaginative play while singing the traditional nursery rhyme “on a cold and frost morning”.
+We have all been round the mulberry bush, in imaginative play while singing the traditional nursery rhyme “On a Cold and Frosty Morning”.

-Did you know, however, that the rhyme has its origin in the exercise yard of Wakefield Jail, where the prisoners walked round the mulberry tree stood in the middle?
+Did you know, however, that the rhyme has its origin in the exercise yard of Wakefield Jail, where the prisoners walked around the mulberry tree planted in the middle?

 There was a listed mulberry tree in the spacious grounds of Edwinstowe Hall and, like several other trees in the gardens, it was reputed to be over 200 years old.

 There are twelve species of mulberry trees, all of which are becoming increasingly rare in Britain with the disappearance of many large old gardens.
 The black mulberry (Morus Nigra) is the species most commonly cultivated for its fruit which is similar in shape to a blackberry and can be eaten raw.
 The leaves of the white mulberry are the food for silkworms.